-- are able to model practical problems of the public sector and to analyze them with respect to positive and normative questions, - understand individual incentives and social outcomes of different institutional designs, - are familiar with the functioning and design of democratic elections and can analyze them with respect to their individual incentives.
+- are able to model and assess problems in public economics and to analyze them with respect to positive and normative aspects. - understand individual incentives and social outcomes of different institutional designs, - are familiar with the functioning and design of democratic elections and can analyze them with respect to their individual incentives.

-The focus of the module is on mechanisms of public decisions making, including voting and the aggregation of preferences and judgements.
+The focus of the module is on mechanisms for public decision making including voting and the aggregation of preferences and judgements.